Steins Gate Series

 The story starts off with Rintarou Okabe, a self-proclaimed mad

 Akiba with everyone gone.
-Mayuri wakes him up and he finds the presentation canceled with a large satellite crashed in
+After Mayuri wakes him up, he discovers not only that the presentation was canceled, but that

-Shortly after, he goes with Daru to attend a different lecture and to his disbelieve finds Kurisu alive, and Daru mentions about receiving the text message from one week ago.
+Shortly after, he and Daru go to attend a different lecture; there, they find Kurisu alive, and Daru mentions receiving a text message from one week ago.
 Investigating further, they discover that their microwave machine can send text messages back in time.
 Unfortunately, they're not the only ones interested in time travel.
 The shadowy organization SERN has been running their own experiments, and thanks to Rintaro's frantic text to Daru, they've clued in to what Rintaro and his friends have discovered, and are closing in...